OpenSourceEconomics/respy/docs/development/contributing_to_respy.rst

 Workflow
 --------

-1. Assuming you have settled on contributing a small fix to the project, fork the `repository <https://github.com/OpenSourceEconomics/respy/>`_.
+1. Assuming you have settled on a contribution, fork the `repository
+   <https://github.com/OpenSourceEconomics/respy/>`_ (only if you do not have write
+   access to the repository).
 This will create a copy of the repository where you have write access.
 Your fix will be implemented in your copy.
 After that, you will start a pull request (PR) which means a proposal to merge your changes into the project.

 2. Clone the repository to your disk.
 Set up the environment of the project with conda and the ``environment.yml``.
 Implement the fix.

 3. We validate contributions in three ways.

-First, we have a test suite to check the implementation of **respy**.
-Second, we correct for stylistic errors in code and documentation using linters.
-Third, we test whether the documentation builds successfully.
+   1. We have a test suite to check the implementation of **respy**.
+   2. We correct for stylistic errors in code and documentation using linters.
+   3. We test whether the documentation builds successfully.

    You can run all checks with ``tox`` by running